This website meets government standards, including those that relate to access for people with disabilities.

 Please also refer to our resources in other languages for information in your language.

 People who are deaf or have a hearing or speech impairment can call the City through the National Relay Service (NRS).
-Give the City of Gold Coast number, 1300 465 326, you want to call.
+Give the City of Gold Coast number, 1300 465 326, as the number you want to call.

-Our website has been developed to also offer a menu for screen readers which enables users to skip to key content on the site, including navigation elements, City of Gold Coast services menu and footer links.
+Our website also offers a menu for screen readers.
+Use this to skip to key content on the site, including menus and other navigation elements such as footer links.

 Access keys are keyboard shortcuts which deliver quick access to links on the site without using your mouse.